Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Kuramoto-Sivashinsky equation

-We illustrate the application of the proposed feedback control algorithm to the stabilization of the zero solution of another nonlinear dissipative PDE known as the 1D KSE.
-The KSE equation was originally derived and introduced as a turbulence model for magnetized plasmas \cite{LaQuey1975,Cohen1976}, chemical reaction-diffusion processes \cite{Kuramoto-Tsusuki1974}, and flame front propagation \cite{Sivashinksy1977}.
-KSE also models the motion of a thin viscous fluid or thin film flowing down an inclined wall \cite{Chen_Chang_1986}.
+We illustrate the application of the proposed feedback control algorithm to the global stabilization of the zero solution of another nonlinear dissipative PDE known as the 1D KSE.
+Introduced as a turbulence model for flame front propagation by Sivashinsky in 1977 (\cite{Sivashinksy1977}), KSE also models the motion of a thin viscous fluid or thin film flowing down an inclined wall derived by Chen and Chang in 1986 (\cite{Chen_Chang_1986}).
+This equation is also known to model magnetized plasmas as derived in \cite{Cohen1976, LaQuey1975} and as a model for chemical reaction-diffusion processes as derived in \cite{Kuramoto-Tsusuki1974}.
 In one space dimension, it is written as

 subject to the periodic boundary conditions, and initial condition: